larsks-packages/sqlcli/README.md

-This `README` was generated automatically using `rpm-update-readme` at Tue Nov 26 09:13:41 EST 2013.
+This `README` was generated automatically using `rpm-update-readme` at Tue Dec 17 14:03:27 EST 2013.

 Packages built by this spec file
 ================================